BeeHiveCyberSecurity/BeeHive-Cogs/README.md

 - [urlscan](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/urlscan) - Utilize the URLScan.io API and a (free) URLScan API Key to analyze URL's for safety and/or security.
 - [antiphishing](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/antiphishing) - Passively detect and remove malicious website links sent in your server's chats. `(recommended)`
 - [products](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/products) - Cog made for primarily our server to help us deliver information on our products to inquisitive users. `(incomplete)`
+- [orchestrator](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/orchestrator) - Manage, control, and join servers your bot is in for support and moderation purposes.
+- [stripeidentity](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/stripeidentity) - Intake and verify drivers licenses, passports, state ID's, and more using Stripe Identity thru your Red-DiscordBot instance to enforce age restrictions in your adults-only server.